 NaN, or "not a number", is a common acronym used to represent values that are undefined.
 In seismic data and other volumes, NaN values are used to represent non-existent data or missing values.
 Some processes and formulas may generate NaN values when the calculation is invalid.

-- Nearest Neighbour: The nearest non-NaN value is used.
+- Nearest Neighbour: Samples are replaced with the nearest non-NaN value.